-Military working dog handlers will tell you that overheating is their greatest dog first aid concern.
+Military working dog handlers will tell you their greatest K9 first aid priority is to prevent dog heatstroke.
 On this first day of summer, MWDTSA is honored to share the following safety information from Colorado State University’s James L. Voss Veterinary Teaching Hospital, reprinted with permission of the author.

 Never leave a dog in a vehicle in the sun, even if the temperature is mild and the windows are open.
 In a matter of minutes, a K9 can become overheated while exercising, playing or just by being left in the heat with no water or shade.
 Heat exhaustion can quickly become a life-threatening heatstroke, which can cause organ failure and death.